iOS17/Esign/README.md

 ## Why do we need the Esign iOS APP?

 The modern tech world is evolving rapidly, with new app developers constantly introducing innovative concepts as apps.
-While some of these apps can be found in the official Apple app store, many developers are opting to release their useful iPhone apps through third-party stores or on a GitHub iPA Library.
+While some apps can be found in the official Apple app store, many developers are opting to release their useful iPhone apps through third-party stores or on a GitHub iPA Library.
 To access these apps, iPhone owners can use the Esign iOS App, a tool that allows for the installation of third-party programs outside of the Apple App Store.

 **Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**